 - Operator-configured and secured SSID for use by home network subscribers.
 This SSID is utilized by the subscriber to access the operator's HFC network.
-This may be used by the operator for Fixed-Mobile Convergence applications or other purposes. - Operator-configured and secured SSID assigned with a common multi-operator Wi-Fi identifier for roamed in subscribers.
+This may be used by the operator for Fixed-Mobile Convergence applications or other purposes. - Operator-configured and secured SSID for users.
+The SSID name may indicate the brand name of the cable operator that operates the Wi-Fi access network.
+Alternatively, the SSID name may be common to all roaming partner networks.
 This secured multi-operator SSID is utilized when a connection manager has been configured on the client device.
-The connection manager is responsible for choosing the appropriate network for the client device to connect to; be it a home operator SSID, multi-operator SSID for roaming users, or macro networks, etc, based on pre-configured criteria such as traffic type or priority.
-By doing so, the connection manager provides seamless connection without user intervention. - An operator-configured clear SSID with a common multi-operator Wi-Fi identifier for roamed in subscribers that leads the user to a captive sign-in portal.
+The connection manager is responsible for choosing the appropriate network for the client device to connect to; be it a home operator SSID, multi-operator SSID for roaming users, or macro networks, etc., based on pre-configured criteria such as traffic type or priority.
+By doing so, the connection manager provides seamless connection without user intervention. - An operator-configured clear SSID for users that leads the user to a captive sign-in portal.
+The SSID name may indicate the brand name of the cable operator that operates the Wi-Fi access network.
+Alternatively, the SSID name may be common to all roaming partner networks.
 The portal can be used by new users or existing subscribers to gain access to the operator Wi-Fi GW.
 Compared to the previous scenario, the subscribers or new users must log in through the captive portal. - Residential subscriber or enterprise controlled SSID, managed by the subscriber via a local web page.